 A breast lump is a localized swelling, protuberance, bulge, or bump in the breast that feels different from the breast tissue around it or the breast tissue in the same area of the other breast.

 Causes include infection, trauma, fibroadenoma, cyst, fat necrosis, or fibrocystic breasts.
+Breast lumps may develop in both males and females, but they are much more common in females.

 A person who detects a breast lump should have it evaluated as soon as possible.